tamlt2704/tamlt2704.github.io/posts/docker-as-my-dev-environment/index.rst

 .. description:
 .. type: text

-Since I want to keep my laptop 'clean' I use docker for the dev environment.
+Since I want to keep my laptop 'clean' docker is a good choice for me.

 Below are the steps that I use to setup my dev environment.